CrystalFerrai/SoulmaskDataMiner/readme.md

 Command line program to extra data from the game Soulmask.
-This is mainly just for my own use to update data each week when the game updates.
+This is mainly just for my own use to update data when the game updates.

 ## Usage